What to see in Netherlands

 Anne Frank House

 This museum is dedicated to the memory of Anne Frank, whose famous diary describes the experiences of a Jewish teenager during World War II.
-The Franks and others hid in part of the house (today's…
+The family and others hid in part of th…

 Van Gogh Museum